ShayJordan/shay.github.io/_posts/2019-09-25-grading-nerves.md

 tags:
   - Kuk Sool Won
 ---
-Don’t let the shiny uniforms and masters/instructors sat at the front phase you.
+Don’t let the shiny uniforms and masters or instructors sat at the front phase you.
 If you’re training right, a grading is just another class.

 ![KSW Grading](/images/KSW_Grading.jpg)